JnCrMx/blog/content/posts/creating-a-website-with-modern-c++-and-webassembly.md

 }
 ```
 Since I do not intend to support or use exceptions, I've decided to just trap the execution using
-my all time favorite `__builtin_trap()` should any exception to allocated or thrown.
+my all time favorite `__builtin_trap()` should any exception be allocated or thrown.

-Now our program compiles and we can think about how to load it using JavaScript.
+Now that our program compiles, we can focus on loading it using JavaScript.
 This is luckily rather simple and straightforward (for now) and can be done like this:
 ```js
 const { instance } = await WebAssembly.instantiateStreaming(